parthpandyappp/oriserve-photo-album/README.md

 ### Features of the application
 - Get images from Flickr
 - Infinite scrolling in both, Default & Search view
-- Click on the image to open it on modal.
+- Click on the image to open it on the modal.

+### What's special?
+- Scalable folder structure.
+- Use of barrels export to enhance modularity.
+- Proper segregation of components and pages.